Steps and Procedure for getting Patent in US

 Step 4: Filing a patent application

-Step 5: Publication of application
+Step 5: Publication of Patent application

 Generally, a non-provisional Patent application is published after the expiry of 18 months from the earliest filing date, however, if requested by the applicant the director may publish the patent application earlier than end of 18 month period.
 When a U.S. patent application is published, the patent application is made publicly available for download along with its file history.